RTS/2960 Private Fred Brazier, Army Service Corps Remounts Service; subsequently 52619 83rd Battalion, Training Reserve and 124474 Labour Corps

 However, the Church Roll of Honour lists only 119 men; one of those omitted is Fred Brazier, possibly because his association with the village was the result of his marriage rather than his upbringing.
 24 Ringshall was his address on demobilisation and the one at which he was registered to vote in 1919.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.

 Fred’s brothers-in-law John (Jack) Mayling, Bedfordshire Regiment and William Mayling, Hertfordshire Regiment are also named on the Roll of Honour.
 William died on 3rd September 1916 in the 3rd Southern General Hospital, Oxford and is buried in Little Gaddesden churchyard.
-John survived the War and later married Fred Brazier’s younger sister Nellie.
+However, John Mayling survived the War and, in 1930, married Fred Brazier’s younger sister Nellie.

 By Spring 1921, Fred and Harriet lived at ‘Woodwalks’, Chandler’s Cross, Watford.

-Fred and Harriet’s daughter, Constance N Brazier was born in 1922 and their son Maurice W Brazier on 27th February 1924.
+Fred and Harriet’s daughter, Constance Nora Brazier was then born on 23rd February 1922 and their son Maurice W Brazier on 27th February 1924.

 From 1925 to at least 1929, the family lived at ‘The Firs’, Croxley Green.

 By September 1939, their address was the Cottage, Stokke Manor, Stokke Common, Great Bedwyn.
-Fred was a Chauffeur and Handyman, Harriet engaged in “Unpaid Domestic Dutues” and Maurice at Secondary School.
+Fred was a Chauffeur and Handyman while Harriet engaged in “Unpaid Domestic Duties” and Maurice was at Secondary School.